JohnMichaelTO/docs.oidc-spa.dev/auto-login.md

             ErrorFallback={({ initializationError }) => (
                 <h1 style={{ color: "red" }}>
                     {initializationError.isAuthServerLikelyDown ? (
-                        <>Sorry our authentication server is currently down, please try again later</>
+                        <>Sorry, our authentication server is currently down.
+Please try again later.</>
                     ) : (
-                        // NOTE: Check initializationError.message for debug information.
+                        // Debugging: Use initializationError.message for details.
-                        // It's an error on your end no need to show it to the user.
+                        // This is an issue on your end and should not be shown to users.
-                        <>Unexpected authentication error </>
+                        <>Unexpected authentication error.</>
                     )}
                 </h1>
             )}